-In June 2014, four friends and I embarked on a 3-day backpacking in Yosemite.
+In June 2014, four friends and I embarked on a 3-day backpacking trip in Yosemite.
 We started our hike in Tuolumne Meadows and ended it in Yosemite Valley.
 Our journey through this spectacular national park was filled with awe-inspiring views and thrilling hikes.
-Little did we know that two years later we would embark on an even more ambitious trip.
+Little did I know that two years later I would embark on an even more ambitious trip.

-In mid-July 2016, I started a similar trip with the same group of friends, but this time, the trip was different in two significant ways.
-First of all, although we hiked the same route through Yosemite, we hiked it in reverse this time from the valley to Tuolumne Meadows.
-Secondly, and more importantly, for my friend Don and me, this stretch of the trip was just the tip of the iceberg.
-We were preparing to embark on a 13-day, 220-mile thru-hiking adventure along the entire length of the JMT, stretching all the way from Yosemite Valley to the summit of Mount Whitney, California’s highest peak.
+In mid-July 2016, I headed back to Yosemite with the same group of friends.
+This time, though, the trip was different in two significant ways.
+First, although we hiked the same route, we hiked it in reverse this time from the valley to Tuolumne Meadows.
+Second, and more importantly, for Don and me, this stretch of the trip was just the tip of the iceberg.
+Don and I were preparing to embark on a 13-day, 220-mile thru-hiking adventure along the entire length of the John Muir Trail, stretching from Yosemite Valley to the summit of Mount Whitney, California’s highest peak.

 Happy Isles to Nevada Falls